Google Workspace

 In the bottom left hand corner, navigate to Settings > Integrations

-Click "Test & Save" to verify the configuration
+Click "Test & Save" to finish

 Dropzone does not test that your permissions have been configured correctly when running Remediator Containment Actions.
 Be sure to double check that your configuration is correct and up to date.